sqshr/brosquery/README.md

 ## To recover data for brosquery:

-# get osqueryi onto the system in question (I'm not your mother)
+* Get osqueryi onto the system in question (I'm not your mother)

 ### Linux
 ```